Our top tips for travel in Myanmar

 Visas can be obtained three months in advance of arrival in Myanmar.
 Please refer to the section below for detailed instructions and fee information.

-NB/ Please ensure your passport has a minimum six months validity from the date of your departure from Burma.
+NB/ Please ensure your passport has a minimum six months validity from the date of your departure from Myanmar.

 2. Use the new online eVisa service

-As of September 2014 a new online eVisa service has been introduced to replace the previous visa-on-arrival service.
+An online eVisa service has been introduced to replace the previous visa-on-arrival service.
 Please note this service is only available for arrivals into Yangon, Mandalay and Naypyidaw International Airports.
-At this stage no land arrival point into Burma will accept eVisas, although there are plans to extend the programme in the future.
+At this stage no land arrival point into Myanmar will accept eVisas, although there are plans to extend the programme in the future.

 To obtain an eVisa visit the website at the following address: